McMurdo Station: 1960s and 70s

 The first scientific diving protocols were established before 1960 and the first diving operations were documented in November 1961.

 From 1961 to 1972, McMurdo Station relied on a small PM-3A nuclear reactor for power, which also provided heat for a desalination plant that produced fresh water from seawater.
 The reactor-powered plant could generate approximately 14,000 gallons of water per day.
 The reactor could produce 1.8 megawatts of power and would enable a reduction in fuel oil shipments.
 In the 1950s, fuel oil was about half the weight of all cargo going to Antarctica, and there was other expected benefits.
 The oil heaters being used to heat buildings were a fire safety hazard, and there was a demand for reliable power over the dark winter months when the station could not be resupplied.

 The nuclear plant was brought to the base in December 1961, and produced electricity on July 10, 1962.
-The reactor was modular, and could be broken into sections small enough for C-130 even though it was brought to McMurdo by ship.
+The reactor was modular, and could be broken into sections small enough for a C-130 even though it was brought to McMurdo by ship.
 The reactor proved expensive to operate, and was turned off over concerns of stress corrosion.

 In 1973 the Thiel Earth Science Laboratory (TESL) was dedicated, named after the geologist Edward Thiel.
 He died in 1961 in a plane that crashed trying to take off from Wilkes Station.
 The Thiel Laboratory later became office for Field Training Safety in the 1990s, after its work moved to the Crary lab.